About modern slavery

 What is human trafficking?

 Human trafficking is the exploitation of men, women and children.
 It is a modern form of slavery: the acquisition of people using force, deception, or coercion with the intent to exploit.
 Traffickers earn great amounts of money in this business; it is estimated that it is a 150 billion dollar market annually.
-This industry has already victimized 30 million people around the globe, which is more trafficked and exploited people than during the Atlantic slave trade before the abolition.
+This industry has already victimized 30 million people around the globe.

 Traffickers use several ways of coercion.
 Not only do they threaten with violence, they also use emotional blackmailing, confiscate travel documents and take away the victim’s freedom of movement.
 Some individuals enter into work agreements willingly but accrue enormous debt to the trafficker in the form of food, shelter, documentation, and travel fees.
 The traffickers inflate these costs and tack on enormous interest rates that condemn their new hires to a life of underpaid labour or slavery.